-Nils Greenhow studied Composition at Birmingham Conservatoire before completing a degree in Music at the University of York, where he studied singing with Jason Darnell.
+Nils studied Composition at Birmingham Conservatoire before completing a degree in Music at the University of York, where he studied singing with Jason Darnell.
 Subsequently he was a choral scholar at St Martin-in-the-Fields.

 Concert performances include Bach Jesu Meine Freude (Mogens Dahl Kammerkor, Copenhagen), Bach Magnificat (Estonian Radio), Messiah, Mozart Requiem, Haydn Nelson Mass, Bach Christmas Oratorio, St John Passion, St Matthew Passion, B Minor Mass and Magnificat (St Martin-in-the-Fields), Charpentier Le Reniement de St. Pierre (St John's College, Cambridge), Handel Utrecht Te Deum (BBC Singers) as well as a tour of China as featured tenor soloist with York-based choir The 24.